47ng/prisma-field-encryption/README.md

 }

 generator fieldEncryptionMigrations {
   provider     = "prisma-field-encryption"
   output       = "./where/you/want/your/migrations"

+  // Optionally opt-in to concurrent model migration.
+  // Since this can cause timeouts and performance issues,
+  // it's off by default, and models are updated sequentially. concurrently = true
 }
 ```